-What have hedge funds been doing with Aspen Technology, Inc. (NASDAQ:AZPN)?
+How are hedge funds trading Aspen Technology, Inc. (NASDAQ:AZPN)?